VibrantStarling/Code-used-to-extract-bacterial-genomes-from-invertebrate-genomes/README.md

 # Code-used-to-extract-bacterial-genomes-from-invertebrate-genomes
-Here you'll find all the commands used to construct genomes from short read archive sequences in the paper (tba).
+Here you'll find all the commands used to construct genomes from short read archive sequences in the paper (tba) that were not written out in full for readability.

 *Files here are not meant to be one smoothly functioning piece of code as they are a mish mash of several .sh files, R code, and straight up console commands that were used across several environments on a remote server.
 Do not be suprised if you need to work through them line by line to make them work.
 In fact, I recommend it.*